WeatherBrains Episode 460 is now online (November 17, 2014). If you are crazy about weather, this is THE netcast audio program for you!

 He started his career with the National Weather Service as a Meteorologist Intern at the Tallahassee, FL, office in 1997.
 He served as a Senior Hydrologic Forecaster and Senior Hydrometeorologist at the Lower Mississippi and West Gulf River Forecast Centers before joining the Southern Region Headquarters team as the Regional Training Officer and then as the Techniques Development Meteorologist.
 Most recently, Stellman served as the Warning Coordination Meteorologist for the NWS office in Shreveport, LA, from 2007 to August, 2012.

 During his career, Stellman has conducted hundreds of interviews with local and national media including CNN, The New York Times and The Weather Channel.
 He has had the opportunity to serve as the NWS liaison to the State of Texas during high impact events and worked in the Texas State Emergency Operations Center during Hurricane Rita in which he personally briefed President George W. Bush.
 In addition, Stellman has been deployed to the National Hurricane Center as a member of the NWS Hurricane Liaison Team in which he was responsible for briefing FEMA and The White House.
 Not only is Stellman well versed in communication and briefing skills, he also brings a strong technological background to the office.
 He was a developer for the RIDGE radar GIS webpage and the River Forecast Center Precipitation Analysis GIS website.
 Most recently, Stellman has been part of a group to develop the Damage Assessment Toolkit, a program to help collect detailed information on damage surveys and display this information in an interactive map and meaningful way in which partners can extract the data.

 Other discussions in this weekly podcast include topics like:

-Our email bag officer is continuing to handle the incoming messages from our listeners.
+Our email bag officer is out due to technical issues, so she’ll summarize your incoming messages next week.